uoubyy/HeapManager/README.md

 # HeapManager

-* Use top of a large Heap to store block info nodes.
+* Use top of a large Heap to store block info descriptor.
-* Dynamic create and free block info nodes.
+* Dynamic create and free block info descriptor.
 * Placement new.
 * Support Alignment.
+* Support x86 and x64.
+* Support guard bands, alignment bands.